AdrianCeku/u5_sqlite/README.md

-This resource is a wrapper for [sql.js](https://github.com/sql-js/sql.js).
+This resource is a standalone fivem wrapper for [sql.js](https://github.com/sql-js/sql.js).

 It provides the user with Lua Exports so you can easily acces the sqlite database from your Lua Scripts.